How to Study - Part 3 Mind Maps & Flash Cards

 If you’ve ever found yourself highlighting pages of notes or rewriting your music analysis for the fifth time and still not remembering anything, you’re not alone.
 Many GCSE and A-Level Music students spend hours revising, but very few are using the most effective techniques to retain information.
 According to music educator Declan Plummer, the secret to successful study isn’t working harder — it’s working smarter.
 In this guide, we’ll explore proven study techniques like GRINDE mind mapping and flashcards — tools designed to turn passive revision into active, long-term learning that actually sticks.

-1. Why Traditional Revision Doesn’t Work for Music
+1. Why Traditional Revision Doesn’t Work for Music?

 Let’s start with the biggest myth in revision: the more time you spend, the better you’ll remember.
 Unfortunately, that’s not how your brain works.
 Highlighting, re-reading, and copying notes might feel productive, but they only activate short-term memory.
 You recognise information instead of truly learning it.
 When the exam comes, your brain can’t retrieve the details you skimmed over.
 In music — where analysis, composition, and performance all rely on critical understanding — this approach just doesn’t cut it.